 *Shockwave Reducer is commercially available in select European countries and has been implanted in over 3,500 patients.
 It is currently under clinical investigation in the U.S.

 CAUTION: In the United States, Shockwave Reducer is an investigational device, limited by United States law to investigational use.
 Shockwave Reducer is subject of investigational testing and is being studied in the COSIRA-II trial in Canada.
 Shockwave Reducer is commercially available in certain countries outside the U.S. and Canada.
 Please contact your local representative for specific country availability.
-Prior to use, please reference the Instructions for Use for more information on warnings, precautions and adverse events: ifu.neovasc.com
+Prior to use, please reference the Instructions for Use for more information on warnings, precautions and adverse events: ifu.sw-reducer.com